MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-data-scientist-getting-started.md

 -   [About Throughput](deployr-admin-scale-and-throughput.md#about-throughput) ~ Learn how to optimize your throughput
 -   [Getting Started For Application Developers](deployr-application-developer-getting-started.md)
 -   [Getting Started For Administrators](deployr-administrator-getting-started.md)

->Use the table of contents to find all of the guides and documentation needed by the data scientist, administrator, or application developer.

 **Support Channel**
 -   [DeployR Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr)